conda-incubator/conda-store/docs/administration.md

 ### `conda_store_server.storage.S3Storage`

-Conda-Store uses [minio-py](https://github.com/minio/minio-py) as a client to connect to S3 "like" object stores.
+conda-store uses [minio-py](https://github.com/minio/minio-py) as a client to connect to S3 "like" object stores.

-`S3Storage.internal_endpoint` is the internal endpoint for Conda-Store reaching out to s3 bucket.
-This is the url that Conda-Store use for get/set s3 blobs.
+`S3Storage.internal_endpoint` is the internal endpoint for conda-store reaching out to s3 bucket.
+This is the url that conda-store use for get/set s3 blobs.
 For AWS S3 use the endpoint `s3.amazonaws.com`.

 `S3Storage.external_endpoint` is the external s3 endpoint for users to